-- .
-Design a school day that is responsive to student needs. - Use CPS Instructional Time Guidelines to maximize instructional time. - Use CPS Instructional Block Guidelines to maximize academic-engaged time. - Align the budget to the CIWP priorities and the mission of the school. - Avoid overemphasis on the purchase of products/programs that are not research based or do not respond to SEF needs. - Leverage strategic source vendors to maximize dollars. - Seek and obtain grants to support articulated needs. - Use grant funds strategically to support areas of highest need. - Maximize the use of supplemental funding to close any priority group achievement gaps. - Streamline purchase procedures to minimize lapses between ordering and receiving materials. - Evaluate, to the extent possible, the consequences for student learning of resource allocation decisions to develop an evidence base of outcomes of particular uses of resources.

-- Have a 'hiring team' and collaborative hiring process with clear selection criteria to identify and select best available candidates. - Actively work to build a pool of potential staff members, particularly difficult to fill positions (e.g. staff to serve English learners). - Use an interview process including a protocol for questioning and select highly qualified candidates - Require a classroom lesson demonstration to assess candidate expertise, philosophy and commitment. - Check teachers' previous performance at CPS schools. - · Strategically assign teachers to grade and content areas to create a balanced team with a variety of strengths. - Ensure all students have fair access to high-quality teachers in the school. - Effectively utilize Related Service Providers at the classroom level. - Use data including teacher evaluations and exit interviews to inform a retention strategy. - Create a positive climate and working conditions for teaching that attracts and retains educator talent. - Create opportunities for growth including opportunities for staff to assume additional leadership roles or pursue personal growth goals. - Track retention rates over time and use this information to isolate staffing strengths and identify opportunities to improve. - Solicit information from staff using exit interviews/surveys to understand reasons for leaving school or district. - Make outreach efforts to engage community members as partners and resources. - Partner with one or more organizations that share the values of the school and have a complementary mission to the school's vision. - Monitor the impact of partner organizations' activity
+- Design a school day that is responsive to student needs. - Use CPS Instructional Time Guidelines to maximize instructional time. - Use CPS Instructional Block Guidelines to maximize academic-engaged time. - Align the budget to the CIWP priorities and the mission of the school. - Avoid overemphasis on the purchase of products/programs that are not research based or do not respond to SEF needs. - Leverage strategic source vendors to maximize dollars. - Seek and obtain grants to support articulated needs. - Use grant funds strategically to support areas of highest need. - Maximize the use of supplemental funding to close any priority group achievement gaps. - Streamline purchase procedures to minimize lapses between ordering and receiving materials. - Evaluate, to the extent possible, the consequences for student learning of resource allocation decisions to develop an evidence base of outcomes of particular uses of resources. - Have a 'hiring team' and collaborative hiring process with clear selection criteria to identify and select best available candidates. - Actively work to build a pool of potential staff members, particularly difficult to fill positions (e.g. staff to serve English learners). - Use an interview process including a protocol for questioning and select highly qualified candidates. - Require a classroom lesson demonstration to assess candidate expertise, philosophy and commitment. - Check teachers' previous performance at CPS schools. - Strategically assign teachers to grade and content areas to create a balanced team with a variety of strengths. - Ensure all students have fair access to high-quality teachers in the school. - Effectively utilize Related Service Providers at the classroom level. - Use data including teacher evaluations and exit interviews to inform a retention strategy. - Create a positive climate and working conditions for teaching that attracts and retains educator talent. - Create opportunities for growth including opportunities for staff to assume additional leadership roles or pursue personal growth goals. - Track retention rates over time and use this information to isolate staffing strengths and identify opportunities to improve. - Solicit information from staff using exit interviews/surveys to understand reasons for leaving school or district. - Make outreach efforts to engage community members as partners and resources. - · Partner with one or more organizations that share the values of the school and have a complementary mission to the school's vision. - Monitor the impact of partner organizations' activity.

-ETIDETICE, MEASO IRES, AND STANDARDS ✓ Schedules ✓ Schedules ✓ Teacher retention rates - Teacher refermion rates ✓ Staff exit interviews/surveys (data on reasons for leaving) school or district) Suggested Evidence ✓ Candidate interview protocol documents 50.
-4. 4 .
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. List of community-based organizations that partner with th school and description of services ✓ Evidence of effectiveness of the services that community- based organizations provide ✓ Budget analysis and CIWP ✓ Five Essentials Measures Five Essentials Effective Leaders, Collaborative Teachers MTSS Framework Shared Leadership, Curriculum & Instruction, Family & THE OWNER WOLK Community Engagment CPS Framework for 4a.
-Reflecting on Teaching & Learning Teaching 4e.
-Demonstrating Professionalism CPS Performance A3.
-Allocates Resources to Support Student Learning, Standards for School Prioritizing Time Leaders B4.
-Hires and Retains Highly Effective Teachers NOW WHAT?
-M ATERIALS TO SUPPORT IMPROVEMENT PLANNING ✓ Aligning Resource es with Priorities: Focusing on What Matters Most ✓ Instructional Sup ports ✓ Strategic Source Vendor List ✓ CPS Instructional Time Guidelines: Elementary School Overview ✓ CPS Instructional Time Guidelines: High School Overview ✓ CPS Instructional Block Guidance: K-2 Literacy / CDC leaterestics of Block Toolkits: Math
+ETIDETICLY MEASO IRES, AND STANDARDS ✓ Schedules

+✓ Schedules ✓ Teacher retention rates

+- Teacher refermon rates

+Staff exit interviews/surveys (data on reasons for leaving school or district)

+✓ Candidate interview protocol documents

+Suggested Evidence ✓ List of community-based organizations that partner with th

+school and description of services

+✓ Evidence of effectiveness of the services that community-

+based organizations provide

+✓ Budget analysis and CIWP

+Measures ✓ Five Essentials

+Five Essentials Effective Leaders, Collaborative Teachers

+Shared Leadership, Curriculum & Instruction, Family &

+MTSS Framework Community Engagment

+CPS Framework for 4a.
+Reflecting on Teaching & Learning

+Teaching 4e.
+Demonstrating Professionalism

+CPS Performance A3.
+Allocates Resources to Support Student Learning,

+Standards for School Prioritizing Time

+Leaders B4.
+Hires and Retains Highly Effective Teachers

+NOW WHAT?
+M ATERIALS TO SUPPORT IMPROVEMENT PLANNING

+✓ Aligning Resource es with Priorities: Focusing on What Matters Most

+✓ Instructional Sup ports

+✓ Strategic Source Vendor List

+✓ CPS Instructional Time Guidelines: Elementary School Overview

+✓ CPS Instructional Time Guidelines: High School Overview

+Block Guidance: K-2 Literacy

+✓ CDS Instructional Block Toolkits: Math